LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Introduction

-In this paper, we explore the Soft Thinking ability of modern LLMs with strong reasoning abilities~\citep{DBLP:journals/corr/abs-2501-12948, qwq32b, DBLP:journals/corr/abs-2505-22312}.
-In our preliminary experiments, we observed some unexpected outcomes: the vanilla Soft Thinking approach performs significantly worse than traditional token sampling decoding methods.
-To explore the reasons behind this phenomenon, we examined the model’s internal behavior using a suite of probing techniques.
-Our findings suggest that the popular belief that Soft Thinking enables parallel exploration of multiple reasoning paths is not supported.
-As shown in Fig~\ref{fig:main}, LLMs predominantly rely on the single token with the highest probability in the soft inputs to predict the next step.
-This creates a feedback loop that favors the most self-assured reasoning path, hindering the exploration of alternative reasoning paths.
-While transmitting more information through Soft Tokens indeed creates novel reasoning paths, the inherent greedy tendency prevents the LLM from fully capitalizing on this advantage.
+Despite promising results, the underlying mechanisms of \emph{Soft Thinking} remain poorly understood.
+In this paper, we conduct a systematic investigation into the behavior of Soft Thinking in modern LLMs with strong reasoning capabilities~\citep{DBLP:journals/corr/abs-2501-12948, qwq32b, DBLP:journals/corr/abs-2505-22312}.
+Surprisingly, our preliminary experiments reveal that the vanilla Soft Thinking approach performs significantly worse than conventional token sampling-based decoding methods.
+To understand this discrepancy, we analyze the model’s internal dynamics using a suite of probing techniques.
+Our findings challenge the prevailing assumption that Soft Thinking facilitates parallel exploration of multiple reasoning paths.
+As illustrated in Fig~\ref{fig:main}, LLMs tend to rely predominantly on the single token with the highest probability in the soft input to predict the next step.
+This behavior induces a feedback loop that reinforces the most confident reasoning trajectory, thereby suppressing the exploration of alternative paths.
+While Soft Tokens do transmit richer information and can potentially unlock novel reasoning trajectories, this \emph{Greedy Pitfall} prevents the LLM from fully capitalizing on this advantage.

-To circumvent this Greedy Pitfall, we explored various methods to restore \emph{randomness} into Soft Thinking, including Dirichlet Sampling and the Gumbel-Softmax trick~\citep{gumbel1954statistical,DBLP:conf/nips/MaddisonTM14,DBLP:conf/icml/KoolHW19}.
-Empirical evaluations conducted on challenge reasoning benchmarks using three mainstream reasoning LLMs demonstrate that incorporating randomness can mitigate the greedy tendencies of Soft Thinking.
-Furthermore, the Gumbel-Softmax trick, which provides both adequate randomness and flexible control over smoothness through the temperature hyperparameter, can further unleash the potential of Soft Thinking, achieving consistent performance improvements across a wide range of tasks.
+To address this issue, we introduce \emph{Stochastic Soft Thinking}, a framework that restores controlled randomness into the reasoning process using techniques such as Dirichlet sampling and the Gumbel-Softmax trick~\citep{gumbel1954statistical,DBLP:conf/nips/MaddisonTM14,DBLP:conf/icml/KoolHW19}.
+Our empirical evaluations on challenging reasoning benchmarks across three mainstream LLMs show that these methods mitigate greedy behavior and unlock the potential of Soft Thinking.
+In particular, Gumbel-Softmax offers a flexible trade-off between randomness and smoothness, leading to consistent performance improvements over both vanilla Soft Thinking and traditional CoT.
+With controllable stochasticity, we enable Test-time Scaling for Soft Thinking and observed stronger exploration potential compared to standard Token CoT.
+Our findings deepen the understanding of continuous reasoning and establish the foundation for future work on improving Soft Thinking with Reinforcement Learning.